-Planning the operations to be performed during the effective switchover is a first mandatory phase where the EfficientIP application repository can be really useful.
+Planning the operations to be performed during the effective switchover is a mandatory phase where the EfficientIP application repository can be valuable.
 It allows network and application administrators to specify the backup IP address that would be used during the disaster recovery period.
 The meta-data associated with the application and FQDN can be adapted to the DRP organization, bringing important flexibility.
 For example, at the application level, a specific meta-data can be added to specify the switchover priority conforming to the BIA (Business Impact Analysis).

-During the disaster recovery phase, switching the manage status of the nodes, based on application priority, will automatically change the DNS configuration on all the servers and direct the user application traffic towards the services located in the backup datacenter.
+During the disaster recovery phase, switching the manage status of the nodes, based on application priority, will automatically change the DNS configuration on all the servers and direct the user application traffic towards the services located in the backup data center.

-For more mature IT teams where automation has been mastered, the coupling of the DRP orchestrator with SOLIDserver through APIs can allow even more robust and easier switchover of all the DNS records, either with the standard DNS module or the more advanced DNS GSLB.
+For more mature IT teams where automation has been adapted, the coupling of the DRP orchestrator with SOLIDserver through APIs can allow even more robust and easier switchover of all the DNS records, either with the standard DNS module or the more advanced DNS GSLB.
 This approach provides potential for more evolved scenarios and a higher integration level between IT repositories and switchover tools like VMware Site Recovery Manager (aka SRM).